Back to Blog

 In many projects, it can include document review.

-Do not assume “full turnkey” means the same thing from every supplier.
+Confirm the exact acceptance requirements for your order — and don’t assume “full turnkey” means the same thing from every supplier.

 Service itemCommon meaningBuyer should confirm